 Offshore renewable energy (ORE) is key to achieving the transition away from fossil fuels and reduce our current greenhouse gas emissions.
 The UK is leading critical advancements in capturing wave, tidal and offshore wind energy, but more development is needed to convert energy from these natural elements into usable power for our communities.

-With the eyes of the world on the UK ahead of the 2021 United Nations Climate Change Conference (also known as COP26), discover how the University of Plymouth is contributing to the UK being at the forefront of the development, adoption and export of ORE technologies.
+With the eyes of the world on the UK ahead of the 2021 United Nations Climate Change Conference (also known as COP26), attendees discovered how the University of Plymouth is contributing to the UK being at the forefront of the development, adoption and export of ORE technologies.